14 best things to do in Charlestown, Cornwall in 2023

 Ready for a coastal adventure?
 The Charlestown to Mevagissey walk is a seven-mile, moderate hike through stunning Cornish scenery.

-This is a small part of part of the South West Coast Path; the longest national trail in the UK, this route stretches from Minehead in Somerset to Poole in Dorset and is of the most famous and beautiful walking trails in Europe.
+A small part of part of the South West Coast Path, the longest national trail in the UK, this route stretches from Minehead in Somerset to Poole in Dorset and is one of the most famous and beautiful walking trails in Europe.

 Starting in Charlestown, you’ll traverse up the cliffs before dropping down in the charming village of Porthpean; stop here at Porthpean Beach if you fancy, or continue hiking on the rugged cliffs until you reach Pentewan.